Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Time Evolution: The (modified) Schrödinger equation

 where $\hat H$ is a self adjoint operator.
 The form of $f_{\hat H}$ is \eqref{eq:g_h}.
 With the Poisson Bracket $\{\cdot,\cdot\}_{\mathscr{P}}$, we can readily write down the modified Schrödinger in any set of real coordinates

+In static and stationary spacetimes we may find a time independent expression of complex structure $J_{\mathcal{M}_F}$ of \eqref{eq:complexStructure}.
+In this limiting case is the connection term is null.
+In this case $\nabla_t$ is simply $\partial_t$ and this equation becomes the regular Schrödinger equation.

 It is clear that this equation does not have a solution on $(\mathcal{N})\times (\mathcal{N})$.
 In Quantum theory it is desirable to solve this equation over a Hilbert space.
-Unfortunately for Quantum Field theory this is not possible either, to solve this equation we must look for solutions on $(\mathcal{N})'\times (\mathcal{N})'$, this is our way out to deal with different instantaneous Hilbert spaces.
+Unfortunately for Quantum Field theory this is not possible either, to solve this equation we must look for solutions on $(\mathcal{N})'\times (\mathcal{N})'$.
+This is our way out to deal with different instantaneous Hilbert spaces described in \cite{agulloUnitarityUltraviolet2015,alonsobujHybridGeometrodynamics2024}.
+A similar equation is postulated in \cite{kozhikkalBogoliubovTransformation2023} to deal with this problem.